What makes the Cambridge English course so special?

 The Cambridge English Tripos (undergraduate course) offers you an exciting opportunity to study a broad chronological span of literature written in English from the early medieval period to the present day.
 Compared with other courses, you will study all periods within this scope as part of your undergraduate degree, but there is also plenty of room for individual choice.

 The English Tripos is, perhaps oddly, divided into two parts: a two-year Part I, with Part II studied in your third year.
 In Part I, all students study a ‘period’ paper each term, ranging from medieval to contemporary literature.
-In addition, you will study Practical Criticism and Critical Practice throughout Part I. Built on the pioneering work of I. A. Richards, Practical Criticism is the foundation for what is sometimes called ‘Cambridge English’: it involves close-reading unseen extracts, upon which you comment in detail using the technical language that you will gradually acquire as a literary critic.
+In addition, you can study Practical Criticism and Critical Practice throughout Part I. Built on the pioneering work of I. A. Richards, Practical Criticism is the foundation for what is sometimes called ‘Cambridge English’: it involves close-reading unseen extracts, upon which you comment in detail using the technical language that you will gradually acquire as a literary critic.
 As part of this ongoing course of study, you will also encounter literary and critical theories that may enrich your close readings of texts.

 Part I also gives you the possibility of studying a language option (such as French, German, or classical Latin and Greek), although this is not a compulsory element of the Tripos and spaces for these courses may be limited.
 All students, however, are strongly encouraged to take a new online, interactive course in grammar and stylistics; this carefully-structured programme allows students to take themselves through exercises that give vital instruction in these important skills.
+Work for Part I is generally examined through a combination of sat exams at the end of your second year, a portfolio of essays and a dissertation.

 Part II of the Tripos comprises five elements.
 All students continue to study Practical Criticism.
 There is also a compulsory Tragedy paper, which falls into three main sections: Ancient Greek and Shakespearean Tragedy, and an optional third area in which to think about theories and practices of tragedy in relation to texts of all periods and a variety of media.
 All third-year students must also submit a 7,500-word dissertation, a research project which allows you to study a specialist area of interest.
-The other two components of Part II are entirely of your own choosing: either a second dissertation plus one optional paper, or two optional papers drawn from a wide-ranging list, from Old Norse to post-1970 literature, Shakespeare in performance to Postcolonial literature, Chaucer to Literature and Visual Culture, Literary Theory to specialist periods.
+The other two components of Part II are entirely of your own choosing: either a second dissertation plus one optional paper, or two optional papers drawn from a wide-ranging list, from Old Norse to contemporary literature, Shakespeare in performance to Postcolonial literature, Chaucer to Literature and Visual Culture, Literary Theory to specialist periods.

 Cambridge has always encouraged interdisciplinary approaches; it is possible to combine the study of English with that of other languages and other subjects, such as Philosophy, History of Art or History, while remaining within the framework of the English Tripos.